Ascension-Addons/WeakAuras-Ascension/README.md

 1. [Download the package](https://github.com/NoM0Re/WeakAuras-WotLK/archive/refs/heads/master.zip).
 2. Open the archive, then open folder `WeakAuras-WotLK-master`, extract all folders to `Interface\AddOns`.

-## Client Extensions

-* [Large Address Aware](https://github.com/NoM0Re/WeakAuras-WotLK/wiki/Large-Address-Aware): Enables the WoW client to use up to 4GB of RAM instead of the default 2GB, improving stability and performance on modern systems.
-This patch is highly recommended for WotLK 3.3.5a users.
-* [Awesome WotLK](https://github.com/NoM0Re/WeakAuras-WotLK/wiki/awesome_wotlk): Adds modern retail-style nameplate search functions, unit tracking, and events.
-Additionally adds the modern Text-to-Speech functions to the client.
-This adds a lot of additional functionality to WeakAuras, that are not enabled without it.

 ## Extensions

 * [WeakAuras Companion](https://weakauras.wtf): This application adds the missing link between Wago.io and the World of Warcraft addon, enabling you to update your auras in a convenient fashion.
 Read about how to use it [here](https://github.com/NoM0Re/WeakAuras-WotLK/wiki/WeakAuras-Companion).